codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 * PARTICIPANTS - Only participants who have provided a vote are allowed to reveal the deck.
 * CREATOR - Only the creator of the session is allowed to reveal the deck.

+#### Show Dropdown on Boards

+Decide whether to show the Scrum Poker dropdown on boards or not.
+In older versions of Scrum Poker this dropdown was the only way to access the list of active Scrum Poker sessions.
+Today the Scrum Poker menu elements in the Jira top menu `Boards` are preferred.

 ### Project Configuration

 Scrum Poker for Jira also provides project specific configuration.